-- Turn off the camera, connect it to the computer using the USB cable that came with your camera, then turn on the camera. - On Windows computers, the camera appears as a device in Explorer, allowing you to copy images from the camera to the computer. - On Macintosh computers, either Image Capture or iPhoto starts automatically, allowing you to transfer images to the computer. - When you have finished transferring images, disconnect the camera from the computer.
+- 1. Turn off the camera, connect the camera and computer using the USB cable that came with your camera, then turn on the camera. - On Windows computers, the camera appears as a device in Explorer, allowing you to copy images from the camera to the computer. - On Macintosh computers, either Image Capture or iPhoto starts automatically, allowing you to transfer images to the computer. - 2.
+When you have finished transferring images, disconnect the camera from the computer.
 If your computer is running Windows 2000 or XP and you get an Unsafe Removal warning, disregard the warning.